echo2echo/Perl-Web-Images/README.md

 $ sudo chmod 755 *.JPG

 Images to be displayed will be sorted alphanumerically with six images per page as the current setting.
 (You can change this if you would like.)
+.

-Arrange photo file names alphanumerically to determine display order when running this scrip
+Arrange photo file names alphanumerically to determine display order when running this script.

 Place the perl script in a folder in your cgi-bin.
 Something like /usr/lib/cgi-bin/MyGallery